 The Marine Corps Platoon Leaders Course (PLC) is an alternative for NROTC or OCS for college students who wish to become commissioned officers in the United States Marine Corps.

 PLC summer class sizes are typically 250 to 300 students, broken into four to six platoons.
 The platoons train in a physically demanding environment where sleep deprivation, military tasks, and memorization are constantly forced on candidates to test their ability to handle stress.
-The course of instruction is much the same as Marine Corps Officer Candidate School.
+The course of instruction is much the same as the Marine Corps Officer Candidate School.

 For those who accept tuition assistance (up to $15,600 over three consecutive years), there is a military service obligation of four years.
 However, there is no obligation if you do not accept tuition assistance.
 A member of the PLC-Aviation option or PLC-Ground option (including a Selected Marine Corps Reservist) who receives tuition assistance may be ordered to active duty as an enlisted Marine for not more than four years, if the member: